 Example of disclaimer on one of the legal guides on my website.

 You can check out these documents, disclaimers, and disclosures on blogs similar to yours and use them as examples to write your own.
 But be sure you understand what they say and that they actually apply to your blog.
-If you need help, you can find low-cost templates you can customize for your blog or consult with a lawyer to create them for you.
+If you need help, you can find low-cost legal templates you can customize for your blog or consult with a lawyer to create them for you.
+However, never copy somebody's legal content from their websites either.
+You may be infringing somebody's copyright and could get in trouble!

 3. Put solid contracts in place with sponsors, collaborators, contractors, and vendors